NEIWPCC Headquarters (Lowell, Mass.)

 207-287-5681 | elizabeth.pellegrino@maine.gov

-Elizabeth provides support to the Subsurface Wastewater Unit within the Maine DHHS Drinking Water Program.
-She oversees the permit/fee reconciliation process, communicates with towns regarding permit status and assists to resolve permitting issues.
-She also assists with data improvement projects, providing QA/QC oversight of data entry processes, and participating in field visits as needed.
-Elizabeth joined NEIWPCC in November 2021 and holds a M.S. in Environmental Studies from the University of Montana.
+Eli provides support to the Subsurface Wastewater Unit within the Maine DHHS Drinking Water Program.
+They oversee the permit/fee reconciliation process, communicate with towns regarding permit status and assist to resolve permitting issues.
+They also assist with data improvement projects, provide QA/QC oversight of data entry processes, and participate in field visits as needed.
+Eli joined NEIWPCC in November 2021 and holds a M.S. in Environmental Studies from the University of Montana.

 Paulo Ribeiro